thread local caching in glibc malloc08 Jul 2017

 counts member is mostly uninteresting but corrupting the

-entries array would make it possible to do the previous tcache poisoning in less steps.
+entries array would make it possible to do the previous tcache poisoning in fewer steps.
 Since allocation of the structure happens before any other allocation, the viability of this approach will highly depend on the target:

 - the type of corruption